B0neShAd0w/Hacktoria/Lost Down Under.md

 Location 8:

-We can sort of make out a house number, could be 307, 507 or 807
+We can just about make out a house number, could be either 307, 507 or 807

 Each of the houses has a different style roof, one looks like it has solar panels, and one has a read and white awning.

 Lets try <a href="[overpass turbo (overpass-turbo.eu)](https://overpass-turbo.eu/)">overpass turbo</a> for all houses in Richmond, Victoria numered 307 first, if no luck we will move on to 507 then 807.

-Running the wizard and using `addr:housenumber=307` retuns a handful of locations, lets view them in Google Earth to see if any match.
+Running the wizard and using `addr:housenumber=307` retuns a handful of locations, lets view them in `Google Earth` to see if any match.

-Unfortunately this did not bear any fruit - it seems that a lot of the houses havn't been tagged, sigh!
+Unfortunately this did not bear any fruit - it seems that a lot of the houses havn't been `tagged`, sigh!

-Okay Plan B, lets search for Richmond, Victoria in Google Earth and see if we can spot the Red and White awning.
+Okay Plan B, lets search for `Richmond, Victoria` in `Google Earth` and see if we can spot the Red and White awning.

-Luckily Google Earth displays house numbers also, so hopefully we can get lucky...
+Luckily `Google Earth` displays house numbers also, so hopefully we can get lucky...

 It doesn't take too long to find as we only need to looks for numbers 307, 507 & 807

 ![Screenshot 2022-11-30 175130](https://user-images.githubusercontent.com/117080369/204881945-aacbb596-7bf5-4528-b776-f9ca97c6cae5.png)

-Lets drop into to Street View to confirm our findings...
+Lets drop into to `Street View` to confirm our findings...

 ![Screenshot 2022-11-30 175446](https://user-images.githubusercontent.com/117080369/204881999-618cfe9a-4cf2-476b-81c3-71f601a1109d.png)

 Let's make a note of the exact location: 311 Lennox Street, Richmond, Victoria, Australia.

-Now we can update our location pins to get our number.
+Now we can update our location pins to get our information for the password.

 ![Screenshot 2022-11-30 164409-2](https://user-images.githubusercontent.com/117080369/204882128-3c50ee6d-c414-45d6-a5f5-b5e157bbd343.png)